Skip to main content

 Getting help

-Regular updates will be announced via the following channels:
+Regular updates have been announced via the following channels:

 For support, or if you have any questions about the testnet migration, please reach out to our team via existing direct channels or on the Etherlink Discord.